tomjwells/coti-node-monitoring/README.md

 # Using Grafana

 I wish to cover some of the features that come out-of-the-box with this installation method.
-These could be improved and extended further and I would welcome improvements and suggestions from others.
+These could be improved and extended further over time and I would welcome improvements and suggestions from others.

 Out of the box features